Ellie727/8-ball/README.txt

 The table in the database has is very simple and consists of id's and text responses for the 8-ball.

-The technologies used in this projects were HTML, CSS, JavaScript, JQuery, AJAX, PHP, MYSQL and Bootstrap.
+The technologies used in this projects were HTML, CSS, JavaScript, JQuery, AJAX, PHP, and MySQL.

 Additionally it is tested for cross-browser compatibility.